-As PREPA's units and the thermal PPOA's are phased out the operating reserves decline from 87% in 2019 to a low of 41% by 2024, after EcoEléctrica's retirement.
-The Planning Reserve Margin of 30% appears not to have been binding constraint on the LTCE plan formulation in this Scenario and observes a minimum of 38% in 2024.
+As PREPA's units and the thermal PPOA's are phased out the operating reserves decline from 79% in 2019 to a low of 48% by 2025, after EcoEléctrica's retirement.
+Operating reserves rise after 2025 with the storage additions to reach 130% by 2037.

+The Planning Reserve Margin of 30% appears not to have been binding constraint on the LTCE plan formulation in this Scenario and observes a minimum of 48% in 2025.

-Exhibit 8-68: Scenario 3 Future Capacity Mix
+Exhibit 8-78: Scenario 3 Future Capacity Mix

 In line with the change in the energy supply matrix, the system moves away from heavy fuel oil and coal to natural gas along with a sharp drop in overall fuel consumption and associated costs with the implementation of the plan.
-By 2038, 82% of the generation is coming from renewables.
+By 2038, 90% of the installed capacity and 72% of the generation is coming from renewables (90% including Distributed Generation).

 Fuel consumption declines with the retirements of old gas and heavy fuel oil units and peakers along with EcoEléctrica's retirement by the end of 2024.
-Overall fuel consumption continues to fall through 2038 despite the new CCGTs in Palo Seco and Costa Sur in 2025.
-Total fuel consumption drops 85% by 2038 with most of the fuel used coming from natural gas.
+Overall fuel consumption falls significantly over the planning period with total fuel consumption 96% below 2019 levels by 2038, with most of the fuel used coming from natural gas.

-Exhibit 8-69: Scenario 3 Fuel Consumption
+Exhibit 8-79: Scenario 3 Fuel Consumption